Problem Framework Deliver Sectors Resources About Start a Conversation

 Record

-Document the decision in a way that holds up to scrutiny.
+Document the decision so it holds up to scrutiny.

-CIF is not a checklist.
+It is not a checklist.
 It is decision architecture.
-The difference is that it changes how your people think, not just what forms they fill in.
+It changes how your people think, not just what forms they fill in.

 What We Deliver